-A drug or alcohol addiction can be debilitating, and can often leave you with feelings of shame and guilt.
+A drug or alcohol addiction can be debilitating and can often leave you with feelings of shame and guilt.
 If you are battling an alcohol or drug addiction, you are not alone.
 Finding a treatment center for the first time can be scary.
 Between choosing the right addiction treatment program and determining payment, it is easy to get overwhelmed.
 Harmony Outpatient works with you to ensure that you get the treatment you need in the right method for your recovery.
 Learn more about dual diagnosis treatment in Millburn, New Jersey.

 Do I Need Addiction Treatment?

-Depending on your substance use history and other health background, you may be debating whether or not you need substance abuse treatment.
+Depending on your substance use history and health background, you may be debating whether or not you need substance abuse treatment.
 It’s never too early or too late to begin addiction and mental health treatment.
 Substance addiction can quickly become a deadly medical emergency if not treated early.

 Here are some signs that addiction treatment services may be a good next step for you and your mental health.